| GENERAL

 site of the old Fever Hospital which was built in 1849 to

+relieve gross overcrowding in the adjacent Workhouse.
 St. Mary's measures 170 feet long, 60 feet

 wide and 60 feet high.
 As you enter the Church through the